 Founded by the late Bill Neumeier, their specialty is “dry” ribs, seasoned and smoked to perfection, but full of juicy goodness.
 Yes, you can have them with barbecue sauce, but either way don’t forget the fries and a cold beer.
 Giant baked potatoes, a legacy of the defunct Coney Island, are also on the menu.
 Betcha you can’t eat a whole one.

 This gem features North Indian Punjabi cuisine and curries are their specialty.
-My favorite is palak gosht (goat in spinach curry), but it’s hard to pass up the chicken shahi korma, mixed grill or his BBQ hotlinks.
+My favorite is palak lamb (lamb in spinach curry), but it’s hard to pass up the chicken shahi korma, mixed grill or his BBQ hotlinks.
 Raj and his staff will prepare anything you ask, and he likes to experiment.
 Don’t be surprised if you look up to see him by your table with a little something extra.
-We were thrilled with the surprise m&m stuffed naan for dessert.
+We were thrilled with the surprise M&M stuffed naan for dessert.

 This is a fifty year old, 4th generation tradition in the Fort, serving home-style southern Italian favorites.
-All the usual suspects are on the menu like chicken and veal picatta, parmigiana, marsala and florentine.
-All the pastas you need are there including spaghetti, ravioli, manicotti and fettucini, but I most frequently choose the canneloni, with extra alfredo sauce of course.
+All the usual suspects are on the menu like chicken and veal piccatta, parmigiana, marsala and florentine.
+All the pastas you need are there including spaghetti, ravioli, manicotti and fettuccini, but I most frequently choose canneloni, with alfredo sauce of course.
 Don’t forget to enjoy a glass of Paisano with your meal.

 Bars – The List

-This is the short list of establishments that offer a unique opportunity to enjoy fine drink, and maybe a little food to go with it.
+These establishments offer a unique opportunity to enjoy fine drink, and maybe a little food to go with it.
 You’ll be hard pressed to find venues better than these anywhere else, period.

-Join the crew on the east side of the bar to watch Jeopardy, if you are willing to abide by their rules.
+Join the crew on the east side of the bar to watch Jeopardy, if you’re willing to abide by their rules.
 If your cellphone interrupts the show, you will pay for the next round.
-Cold beer and great pizza is their calling card, as well as a few tv’s and a shuffleboard table.
+Cold beer and great pizza is their calling card, as well as a few tv’s, pool and shuffleboard tables.
 Everybody has a Papa’s story, but don’t believe for a minute what happens there, stay’s there.

-Chef Jasmine continues to serve fantastic food that threatens to force me to move UnCork’d up to the restaurant category.
+Chef Jasmine serves really good food that threatens to force me to move UnCork’d up to the restaurant category.

 Indoor and outdoor spaces give you options where to enjoy wines from the 32 tap cruvet system.
 Slip in your card and choose between 1, 3 and 6 ounce pours.
 Choose from tapas or a limited full plate menu if you’re hungry and prepare to enjoy yourself for a short while that might turn into a full evening.